 When you think of New Formalism and the letter L, two words come to mind: limericks and Leonard Cohen.
 (Okay, maybe three words.)
 Starting in anguish and moving to a redemptive understanding, these limericks push the established tonal boundaries of the form.
 Set carefully in Rockwell 12 point with notes of Canadian 12 point on ivory.
 A collection best savored on a rainy night.

-Our resident book designer is enamoured of the typeface "Bleeding Cowboys."
+Our longtime book designer is enamoured of the typeface "Bleeding Cowboys."
 Here then, are three "Limericks with no Name," a fitting toast to the American type foundries that won the West.
 Set in Bleeding Cowboys on paper of pressed cactus pulp.
 Offered free of charge, as we think it unseemly to profit from the suffering of cowboys.

 Customer service: firstname.lastname@example.org